Texas Lottery Online

 Veterans contributions are more recent but no less robust.
 Since 2009, the lottery has paid over $167 million to programs that serve veterans in the state.
 Over 90% of these programs’ annual revenue stems from special scratch games dedicated to veterans’ causes.
 Just in FY 2021, those games paid out $23.4 million to the Texas Veterans Commission.

-History of Texas Lottery
+Timeline of the Texas Lottery

 Here is a timeline for the Texas Lottery, hitting all the highlights that have brought the company to where it is today.